Alberta V. Jaeger - The Suffolk Times

 Alberta V. Jaeger

+Alberta was a summer resident of Cutchogue from 1975 to 1984.
+In 1984 she made Cutchogue her permanent residence.
+She was a stay-at-home mom and loved her family dearly.

+Predeceased by her husband, Frank, she is survived by her children, Vicki McBride of Cutchogue, Frank Jaeger of Manorville, N.Y., and Jeannine McKillop of Cutchogue; grandchildren Patrick McBride, Sean McBride, Danielle Audi, Ryan Jaeger, Logan Jaeger, Alexa Jaeger, Meghan McKillop and Emily McKillop; and great-grandchildren Jayce Audi and Madison Audi.

-The family will receive visitors Monday, Jan.
-10, from 4 to 7 p.m. at DeFriest-Grattan Funeral Home in Mattituck.
+The family received visitors Jan.
+10 at DeFriest-Grattan Funeral Home in Mattituck.

-The Liturgy of Christian Burial will be celebrated at 10 a.m.
-Tuesday, Jan.
-11, at Our Lady of Good Counsel R.C.
+The Liturgy of Christian Burial was celebrated Jan.
+11 at Our Lady of Good Counsel R.C.
 Church in Mattituck, with Msgr.
 Joseph Staudt officiating.
-Interment will follow at Sacred Heart R.C.
+Interment followed at Sacred Heart R.C.
 Cemetery in Cutchogue.

 Memorial donations may be made to East End Hospice Kanas Center for Hospice Care.